Myanmar's ousted Suu Kyi jailed for four years, critics scorn junta | Politics

 A military spokesman did not respond to attempts by Reuters to reach him for comment on the sentencing, which was widely reported in domestic media.
 The military has not given details of where Suu Kyi has been detained and it was not immediately clear if the sentencing would mean any immediate change in her circumstances.

-Suu Kyi and co-defendant Win Myint https://reut.rs/3DHDxPp received jail terms of two years for incitement and the same term for breaches of coronavirus protocols.
+Suu Kyi and co-defendant Win Myint received jail terms of two years for incitement and the same term for breaches of coronavirus protocols.
 They had denied the charges.
+Western countries have demanded Suu Kyi's release and condemned the violence since the coup, in which some 1,300 people have been killed, according to rights groups.
+Liz Truss, the foreign secretary of former colonial power Britain, condemned Suu Kyi's sentencing as "another appalling attempt by Myanmar's military regime to stifle opposition and suppress freedom and democracy".

+China, which has long had good relations with the military as well as Suu Kyi's government, urged all parties to "bridge their differences under the constitutional and legal framework, and continue to advance the hard-earned democratic transition", a foreign ministry spokesperson said.
 'MOST POPULAR'

 "I don't expect anything out of this broken justice system," Maw Htun Aung, a deputy minister in an opposition parallel government, told Reuters after the sentencing.
 The junta says Suu Kyi is being given due process by an independent court led by a judge appointed by her own administration.

-Suu Kyi, the daughter of the hero of Myanmar's independence from British colonial rule, spent years under house arrest for her opposition to military rule but was freed in 2010 and led her NLD to a landslide victory in 2015 election.
+Suu Kyi, the daughter of the hero of Myanmar's independence, spent years under house arrest for her opposition to military rule but was freed in 2010 and led her NLD to a landslide victory in a 2015 election.
 Her party won again in November last year but the military said the vote was rigged and seized power weeks later.
-The election commission at the time dismissed the military's complaint of vote fraud.
+The election commission at the time dismissed the military's complaint.

-Rights group Amnesty International said the charges against Suu Kyi were farcical and her jailing was the latest example of the military's determination to eliminate all opposition and suffocate freedoms.
+Rights group Amnesty International said the charges against Suu Kyi were farcical and her jailing showed the military's determination to eliminate opposition and suffocate freedoms.
 Historian and author Thant Myint U said military leaders thought their predecessors who launched reforms more than a decade ago had gone too far in allowing Suu Kyi back into politics and the entire reason for the coup was to exclude her.

-"She remains far and away most popular in Myanmar politics and may still be a potent force in what's to come," he told Reuters.
-Western states have demanded Suu Kyi's release and condemned the violence since the coup.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)